 Medicines to slow down the normal movement of the intestine can be tried.
 This may allow food to remain in the intestine longer.

 If the body is not able to absorb enough nutrients, total parenteral nutrition (TPN) is tried.
 It will help you or your child get nutrition from a special formula through a vein in the body.
 Your provider will select the right amount of calories and TPN solution.
 Sometimes, you can also eat and drink while getting nutrition from TPN.

 The outlook depends on what is causing the malabsorption.

-Bradley J. Winston, MD, board certified in gastroenterology and hepatology, Washington, DC.
-Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Reviewed By: Michael M. Phillips, MD, Emeritus Professor of Medicine, The George Washington University School of Medicine, Washington, DC.
+Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.